TTT-2/ttt2-role_mark/README.md

   ttt_mark_show_sidebar [0/1] (default: 1)
 # should the marker be informed via a message when a player was marked / a marked player dies
   ttt_mark_show_messages [0/1] (default: 1)
-# how many players have to be marked at least for the marker to win
+# what is the lower limit when the marker is unable to win, set too 0 to disable
   ttt_mark_min_alive [0..n] (default: 4)
 # which percentage of alive non marker players have to be marked in order to win?
   ttt_mark_pct_marked [0.0..1.0] (def: 1.0)